>

-As a fan of tech, a reformed early-adopter and speed-freak you'd expect me to say YES!
-YES!
-YES!
-Go for it!
-Indeed I had (several) test drives with a Tesla and a trial run.
-I loved the pure unlimited power!
 The phenomenal torque (I was driving a Tesla Model S P90D - Dual-motor - 4wheel drive).
 It was surprisingly easy to drive and manouevre.
 Even as soon as the first test drive finished ended, I wanted one.
-The lifetime (of the car) free recharging sweetened the deal as did the big built-in HEPA filter that allegedly could even keep one safe if a 'dirty bomb' went off nearby.
+The lifetime (of the car) free recharging sweetened the deal as did the big built-in HEPA filter that allegedly would keep one safe even if a 'dirty bomb' went off nearby.
 So I could drive in the most polluted traffic and be breathing as if I was in a clean-room.

 The salesman certainly picked up on my enthusiasm.
 The deal was all but clinched.
 There was only one niggling doubt; I had a house in Spain and wanted it to drive there and back regularly.
 (I hate flying but love driving).
 The speed and comfort would make the miles melt away.
-However, what about charging> We looked at the charger maps in the Tesla sales office; France looked fine with plenty of dots indicating charging stations, but Spain?
+However, what about charging?
+We looked at the charger maps in the Tesla sales office; France looked fine with plenty of dots indicating charging stations, but Spain?
 Er, not so much...

 Talk about range anxiety!
-Spain in a big country - certainly compared to England - and though our Spanish place was only in the hills above Cambrils, getting the ferry from Blighty to Santander would still entail a journey of some 300 miles to our villa.
+Spain in a big country - certainly compared to England - and though our Spanish place was only in the hills above Cambrils, getting the ferry from Blighty to Santander would then still entail a journey of some 300 miles to our villa.
 I didn't see the point of getting the Tesla at such expense (around £100,000 at the time) just to potter around West London.
-While one of the incentives was free charging for life as mentioned already, another was no congestion charge in central London.
-I guessed correctly at the time that this charge would be going up and it now stands at £15.
-Not having to pay that week in, week out, year in , year out - and no fuel costs would add up to a considerable saving.

-However that is going to end as London Mayor Sadiq Khan is set to end the exemption that electric cars (EVs) have enjoyed up til now:
+However that is going to end as London Mayor Sadiq Khan

 'Sadiq Khan is extending London’s congestion charge to all zero-emission vehicles from the end of next year.